Pride (LGBTQ culture)

-LGBT pride (also known as gay pride or simply pride) is the promotion of the self-affirmation, dignity, equality, and increased visibility of lesbian, gay, bisexual, and transgender (LGBT) people as a social group.
-Pride, as opposed to shame and social stigma, is the predominant outlook that bolsters most LGBT rights movements.
-Pride has lent its name to LGBT-themed organizations, institutes, foundations, book titles, periodicals, a cable TV channel, and the Pride Library.
+In the context of LGBTQ culture, LGBTQ pride (also known as queer pride, gay pride, or simply pride) is the promotion of the rights, self-affirmation, dignity, equality, and increased visibility of lesbian, gay, bisexual, transgender and queer (LGBTQ) people as a social group.
+Pride, as opposed to shame and social stigma, is the predominant outlook that bolsters most LGBTQ rights movements.
+Pride has lent its name to LGBTQ-themed organizations, institutes, foundations, book titles, periodicals, a cable TV channel, and the Pride Library.

-Ranging from solemn to carnivalesque, pride events are typically held during LGBT Pride Month or some other period that commemorates a turning point in a country's LGBT history, for example Moscow Pride in May for the anniversary of Russia's 1993 decriminalization of homosexuality.
-Some pride events include LGBT pride parades and marches, rallies, commemorations, community days, dance parties, and festivals.
+Ranging from solemn to carnivalesque, pride events are typically held during LGBTQ Pride Month or some other period that commemorates a turning point in a country's LGBTQ history; one example is Moscow Pride, which is held every May for the anniversary of Russia's 1993 decriminalization of homosexuality.
+Some pride events include Pride parades and marches, rallies, commemorations, community days, dance parties, and festivals.

 Common symbols of pride include the rainbow flag and other pride flags, the lowercase Greek letter lambda (λ), the pink triangle and the black triangle, these latter two reclaimed from use as badges of shame in Nazi concentration camps.

 Terminology origins

+In the earlier decades of the 20th century before the term "Pride" became widely used, gatherings and protests by the LGBTQ community were often referred to as Homophile demonstrations; this reflected a more conservative and assimilationist approach to LGBTQ rights.
+As the movement became more radical in the late 1960s, particularly after the Stonewall Uprising, they were called Gay Liberation marches or rallies which emphasized demands for full equality and liberation.

+The term "Gay Pride" was claimed to be coined either by Jack Baker and Michael McConnell, an activist couple in Minnesota, or by Thom Higgins, another gay rights activist in Minnesota.
+Higgins, a former member of the Catholic Church, sought to combat the negative energy emanating from the institution.
+Higgins paired one of the seven deadly sins, "pride", with "gay" due to the church's stance on same-sex behaviors as going against divine and natural laws.
+"That language was transformative", McConnell said.
+This approach not only opened doors but also propelled individuals forward.
+In 1971, McConnell introduced the term "gay pride" in Chicago, setting off a powerful movement.